Scytar/projetoHTML-Turing-Equipe-4/README.md

 The Team were randomly assigned and are temporary, dedicated to this project only.

-The main subject of the website aren't defined yet.
+The main subject of the website isn't defined yet.
 We plan to bring up suggestions and then vote.